-Episode 46 - Sudhir KumarAdding the human to a digital sales world!
+Episode 46 - Sudhir KumarAdding the human to a digital sales world.
 Social selling is more than just selling via social media!
-We're making conversations about social selling count!
+We're making conversations about digital social selling count!

 Sudhir Kumar, Social Selling Expert

 When you think about the term social selling, you’d be forgiven for thinking, “oh, that thing people do on Linkedin.”

 This episode’s guest puts forward a valid argument for thinking beyond the obligatory posts on social media.

 Sudhir reflects on how the landscape for communication has changed with the addition of technology.

 And he explains how it’s more important than ever before to be human…

 “You need to know who you’re speaking to…so much has changed in terms of the customer journey…” –

 Making Conversations Count, September 2021.

 As you’ll know by now, Wendy is all about the importance of conversations in business.